denten-books/plain-text/0-intro.md

 difficulty of *Plain Text* will be in the description of such emerging but often occluded technological contingencies.

-The rise of critical practice in the humanities---such recent developments as minimal computing, critical making, and forensic reading---affirm the possibility of interpretation under the sign of the simulated text.
-Humans today read more than ever and increasingly that reading passes through some form of a computational device.
-I select "plain text" as a banner for this book to signal an affinity with a long-standing mode of interacting with computers most closely aligned to the stated aims of the volume.
-Plain text identifies a file format and a frame of mind.
+The rise of critical practice in the humanities affirm the possibility of interpretation under the sign of the simulated text. <!-- even print books are born digital --> An ever increasing number of reading passes through some form of a computational device.

+I have selected "plain text" as the title of this book to signal an affinity with a particular mode of interpretation.
+In technical terms, *plain text* identifies a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
-In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] The simplicity of plain text signifies systematic minimalism with a view towards human comprehension.
-It privileges legibility over all other ideals that may optimize for the good of the system or the machine.
+Plain text stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] In the tradition of American textual criticism, "plain text" identifies an editorial method of text transcription which is both "faithful to the source" and is "easier to read than the original document" [@cook_time-bounded_1972].
+Combining these two traditions, I mean ultimately to argue for a kind of a systematic minimalism when it comes to our use of computers---a minimalism that privileges legibility and human comprehension.
+I do so in contrast with other ideals--like speed or efficiency---that may motivate the design of human--computer systems.

-As a frame of mind, the use of plain text implies an ethics of reading and writing.
+More than a format, a frame of mind, the use of plain text implies an ethics of reading and writing.
 Added information routinely embedded in all forms of contemporary textuality can include more than innocuous document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity encode forms of governance, like the enforcement of intellectual property rights and censorship.
-The use of plain text therefore entails the making visible of implicit governing structures.
-It suggests also that computational control is available for *computational hermeneutics*.
-Building on the recent work of scholars like Wendy Kyong Chun, Tung-Hui Hu, Lisa Gitelman, and Lev Manovich, I contend that we as readers of code and content are witnessing the erosion of legibility; and that we should do something about it.
+The use of plain text therefore entails the making visible of implicit governing structures. <!-- example of more or less open devices --> The use of plain text also suggests that computational control is available for what I term *computational hermeneutics*.
+Building on the recent work of scholars like Wendy Kyong Chun, Tung-Hui Hu, Lisa Gitelman, and Lev Manovich, I make the case for an empowered poetics, able regain a measure of control over the material contexts of our knowledge production [@chun_enduring_2008; @manovich_software_2013;
+@gitelman_paper_2014; @hu_prehistory_2015].

 *Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
 Software engineers routinely